Brihadeeswara Temple, Gangaikonda Cholapuram

-The beautiful Brihadeeswara temple is also called Rajarajeswaram or Peruvudaiyar temple.
+The beautiful Brihadeeswara temple is also called Gangaikonda Cholapuram temple.
 It is dedicated to Lord Shiva, and exhibits Dravidian architecture.
-It was built by the Tamil king Raja Raja Chola of the Chola Dynasty, between 1003-1010AD.
-It is now a UNESCO World heritage Site as part of the Great Living Chola Temples.
+It was built by the Tamil king Rajendra Chola I of the Chola Dynasty, in 1035AD.
+It is one of the largest Shiva temples in South India.

 The architecture of the temple is breathtaking- considering the height of the tower, and the carvings on it.

-There is a large sculpture of the Nandi near the entrance, and it also boasts of one of the largest Shiva lingams in the world.
+There is a large sculpture of the Nandi near the entrance

 A visit to this temple is a very relaxed affair- it isn’t overly crowded, and the sprawling lawns make for a great spot to relax post the afternoon, or early in the morning.